manuelhenke/henkebyte/content/about-me.md

 meta_tags:
 - key: description
   content: Hey there!
 I am Manuel Henke, 27 years old and from the heart of Berlin,
     Germany.
-At the moment I'm in the final phase of my master studies in Information Systems Management.
+At the moment, I'm in the final phase of my master studies in Information Systems Management.
 Privately I'm just starting to get involved with open source development and have already started some small projects which are presented on this website.